 - Checkout 51 is another app for earning easy cashback on grocery purchases just by uploading your receipt, with a payout threshold of $20 sent by check.

-- Shopkick users earn rewards in-store and online that can then be redeemed for free gift cards to stores such as Starbucks, Target, Sephora, and Amazon.
+- Shopkick users earn rewards in-store and online that can be redeemed for free gift cards to stores such as Starbucks, Target, Sephora, and Amazon.

-- Dosh users securely link their credit and/or debit cards to the app, then receive up to 10% cash back for every purchase they make with the card at thousands of affiliated stores and restaurants, plus $5 for every friend you refer.
+- Dosh users link their credit and/or debit cards to the secure app, then get up to 10% cash back (in increments of $25) for every purchase they make with the card at thousands of affiliated stores and restaurants, plus $5 for every friend you refer.

-- Ebates is a popular cashback site that offers frequent signup and referral bonuses, in addition to the money you’ll receive back every time you start an online shopping spree through their affiliate links.
+- Rakuten (formerly Ebates) is a popular cash-back site that offers frequent signup and referral bonuses, in addition to the money you’ll get back every time you start an online shopping spree through their affiliate links.

-- Mr. Rebates works much like eBates, albeit with a harder-to-navigate user interface and higher advertised number of participating retailers and cash back rates up to 30%.
-Nevertheless, the best way to decide between services is to see which accommodates more online stores and product categories specific to your buying habits.
+- Mr. Rebates works much like Rakuten, albeit with a harder-to-navigate user interface, and a higher advertised number of participating retailers.
+The best way to decide between services is to see which accommodates more online stores and product categories specific to your buying habits.

-- Most banks and credit card companies similarly offer their own rewards cards and programs, including Wells Fargo Wise, Capitol One Quicksilver, and Chase Freedom.
+- Most banks and credit card companies similarly offer their own rewards cards and programs, including Wells Fargo Wise, Capital One Quicksilver, and Chase Freedom.

-- UserTesting pays users $10 for spending 20 minutes test-driving a new website, app, or game while their screen and voice reactions are recorded.
-Signup is free, and users report it’s a convenient way to earn up to $50 per month.
+- UserTesting pays users $10 for spending 20 minutes test-driving a website, app, or game while their screen and voice reactions are recorded — and users can get up to $120 for a live conversation about their experience.
+Signup is free.

 - MobilePrints collects a standard charge for making and sending an order, but otherwise lets photographers choose the price-point for their own shots.

-Get in Shape – Some services offer cash or coupon rewards for meeting your commitments to keep in shape, like:
+Some services offer cash or coupon rewards for meeting your commitments to keep in shape.

 - HealthyWage is a website that lets individuals and groups set weight loss goals, then rewards them with cash prizes up to $10,000.

-- WalGreens Balance Rewards users connect an activity tracker (like a FitBit) to their app an earn points through exercise and regular self-checkups to save money on pharmacy purchases.
+- Walgreens Balance Rewards users connect an activity tracker (such as a Fitbit) to their app an earn points through exercise and regular self-checkups to save money on pharmacy purchases.

-Selling services through online platforms works best if you have either car to complete tasks and deliveries, or some form of marketable skill like translating or accounting.
+Selling services through online platforms works best if you have either car to complete tasks and deliveries, or some form of marketable skill such as translating or accounting.

-Do Chores – There are several online marketplaces through which users can make a few extra bucks taking on the daily chores others seek to outsource for convenience, like mowing the lawn, walking the dogs, or even waiting in line.
-The biggest platforms for picking up paid tasks like these include:
+There are many online marketplaces through which users can make a few extra bucks taking on the daily chores others seek to outsource for convenience, such as mowing the lawn, walking dogs, or even waiting in line.
+Some of the biggest:

-- EasyShift has more of a hyperlocal focus, with simple marketing-related tasks specific to your area, like checking prices at a local retailer or taking pictures of product inventories.
+- EasyShift has more of a hyperlocal focus, with simple marketing-related tasks specific to your area, such as checking prices at a local retailer or taking pictures of product inventories.

 - Gigwalk is one other service for making quick bucks on a flexible schedule by completing simple retail-related "gigs."

-Freelance – If you have a knack or passion for more creative or cognitive-based tasks, which could range from essay writing and translating to web design and drawing portraits, it’s easier than ever to monetize those skills in your free time through platforms such as:
+If you have a knack or passion for more creative or cognitive-based tasks, which could range from essay writing and translating to web design and drawing portraits, it’s easier than ever to monetize those skills in your free time.

-- Upwork users post freelance gigs requiring varying time commitments and skill levels for which other users can apply to be considered for.
-Compensation, which may be issued per hour or per word, is usually quite low, but may provide useful resume experience for newcomers to their chosen field.
+- Upwork users post freelance gigs requiring varying time commitments and skill levels for which other users can apply to be considered.
+Compensation, which may be issued per hour or per word, is usually quite low but may provide useful resume experience for newcomers to their chosen field.

 - Freelancer.com is another international marketplace for freelancers to find paying projects in fields such as writing, data entry, and software development.
-They have membership options available for free and paid, with the latter enabling users to place more bids on more projects.
+There are free and paid membership options, with the latter enabling users to place more bids on more projects.

-- Fiverr is a website where people can buy or sell all sorts of services for $5 and up — a standard amount that can be both a blessing and a curse depending on the specific assignment.
+- Fiverr is a website where people can buy or sell all sorts of services for $5 and up — a standard amount that can be a blessing or a curse depending on the assignment.
 Short translations, writing assignments, cartoon portraits, unique songs, and just about anything that can be delivered online is on the table.

 - 99Designs and Dribbble are platforms for finding freelance design work.

 Apps, like Instacart, Postmates, UberEats, and Door Dash, that let users order groceries and other goods online pay part-time contractors to deliver those products as suits their own schedule.
-These include:

-- Instacart drivers reportedly make up to $25 per hour during busy hours, or as low as $7 when things slow down.
+- Instacart shoppers reportedly make up to $20 per hour during busy hours, or as low as $7 when things slow down.

-Write Reviews – Companies are willing to pay for honest reviews of products and services, and there are many intermediaries connecting them to average consumers (though online influencers are especially prized), such as:
+Companies are willing to pay for honest reviews of products and services, and there are many intermediaries connecting them to average consumers (though online influencers are especially prized).

 - Sponsored Reviews lets those who already have their own blog or online outlet get paid for posting sponsored content from advertisers.

-- BzzAgent users receive free products and services tailored to their preferences in exchange for posting and speaking about them through online platforms like Instagram and to friends in-person.
+- BzzAgent users get free products and services tailored to their preferences in exchange for posting and speaking about them through online platforms such as Instagram and to friends in person.